Protesters warned that Iran's security forces may intervene

-(CNN)Iran's Interior Minister Abdolreza Rahmani Fazil has said security forces will take action against those protesting against a nationwide increase in gas prices if the "vandalism" continues, according to state-run Press TV.
+(CNN)Iran's Interior Minister Abdolreza Rahmani Fazil has said security forces will act against those protesting a nationwide increase in gas prices if the "vandalism" continues, according to state-run Press TV.

-Protests erupted in several cities across the country Friday following Thursday's announcement by Iran's National Oil Company (NIOPDC) of at least a 50% increase in gas prices.
+Demonstrations erupted in several cities across the country Friday following Thursday's announcement by Iran's National Oil Company (NIOPDC) of at least a 50% increase in gas prices.

+"Several" people have died in the protests, Iran's Supreme Leader Ayatollah Seyyed Ali Khamenei, said in a speech Sunday.
 In the province of Sirjan at least one person has been killed, the region's government has said.

+More than 1,000 protesters have been arrested across the country, according to the semi-official Fars News Agency.
+In Esfehan, 15 gas stations were stormed and set on fire.

 Videos published by official Iranian media show protesters blocking main roads and causing traffic jams.